saurabhmi2212/Terraform-Assignment/README.md

 ## This repository contains modular Terraform code to provision a complete Azure environment, including a virtual machine (VM) with automated patch management, a network, and security configurations.
-The project is divided into a main patch management solution and a bonus challenge that combines all modules into a full-stack environment.
+The project is divided into a main patch management solution and a bonus challenge that combines all modules into a full-stack environment